SwissDataScienceCenter/renku/docs/topic-guides/workflows.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-You may provide further details in your workflow definition, such as a `description` of each paramteter, and `keywords` that describe your workflow.
+You may provide further details in your workflow definition, such as a `description` of each parameter, and `keywords` that describe your workflow.

 .. code-block:: yaml